-Depart Home for Punta Arenas, Chile (PUQ), landing June 27.
+Depart Home for Punta Arenas, Chile (PUQ), landing the next day.
 You will likely connect with a flight from Santiago to Punta Arenas.
 The group will travel together from the Punta Arenas airport to begin your adventure.
 The flight arrival time will be announced in your first packet of pre-departure materials.

 PLEASE NOTE: Those attending the Pantanal Photo Tour to Brazil can overnight with Illg’s in Santiago Chile &/ or Cuiaba Brazil, in order to rest prior to the program beginning.
 If you are attending both tours you will need to issue international flights multi-city, Home/PUQ; CGB/Home.
 Strabo will send suggestions for flying PUQ/CGB and booking airport hotels.